micro-manager/micro-manager.github.io/_pages/Measuring_camera_specifications.md

     Transfer Curve.
 -   In Micro-Manager, open the Script Panel (Tools-&gt;Script Panel).
-    Press the ‘Add’ button in the upper left corner and locate the file ‘media/CameraLabs.bsh’ in C:\\Program Files\\Micro-Manager1.4\\scripts.
+    Press the ‘Add’ button in the upper left corner and locate the file ‘CameraLabs.bsh’ in C:\\Program Files\\Micro-Manager1.4\\scripts.
-    Likewise, “add” the scripts: “media/Plot.bsh”, “media/CameraAnalysis.bsh”, and “media/FPN.bsh”.
-Run the script “media/Plot.bsh” (you will see no output, it simply loads the plotting code, you need to run this only once).
+    Likewise, “add” the scripts: “Plot.bsh”, “CameraAnalysis.bsh”, and “FPN.bsh”.
+Run the script “Plot.bsh” (you will see no output, it simply loads the plotting code, you need to run this only once).
     -   Use a smartphone display for even illumination as described above.
 Determine the maximum exposure time at which the image